The Katzenjammer Kids: In other media

-The title card for The Captain and the Kids.

 The Katzenjammer Kids

 Live-action films

 The Katzenjammer Kids characters initially appeared outside comics in two live-action silent films.
 The first film, titled The Katzenjammer Kids in School released in 1898, was made for the Biograph Company by William George Bitzer.
 The second film, titled The Katzenjammer Kids in Love, was released in 1900.

 Theatrical animated shorts

 Between December 1916 and August 1918, a total of 37 Katzenjammer Kids silent cartoon shorts were produced by William Randolph Hearst's own cartoon studio International Film Service, which adapted Hearst's well-known comic strips.
 The series was retired in 1918 at the height of the characters' popularity – partly because of the growing tension against titles with German associations after World War I. The comic strip was briefly renamed The Shenanigan Kids around this time, and in 1920 another five cartoons were produced under this title.
 All Katzenjammer Kids/Shenanigan Kids cartoons from International Film Services were directed (and most likely also animated) by Gregory La Cava.
 The series was transferred and continued by Bray Productions in 1920.